310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-not at all. there's hardly a ripple in my life these days, compared to the stormy seas of last year.
+not at all. there is hardly a [ripple] in my life these days, compared to the [stormy seas] of [last year].

-i have managed to clear up my home problems at this point~
+i have managed to clear up my household [problems] at this point~

 also, chiaki asked me to take care of all of you.
 {% endbubble %}